-14. Information or record in electronic form or a data message is not capable of being retained if the person providing the information, record or data message prevents or does anything to hinder its printing, audio or video playback or storage by the recipient.
+14. Information or record in electronic form or a data Whether message is not capable of being retained if the person providing the information, record or data message prevents or does information, a data message or a record is capable of being retained.

-Copies
+anything to hinder its printing, audio or video playback or storage by the recipient.

+Copies.